cmstead/ClickBeetleJS/README.md

 _An introduction._

-CLickBeetleJS (originally just clickbeetle) is a project to create a simple to use, robust menu system in Javascript.
+ClickBeetleJS (originally just clickbeetle) is a project to create a simple to use, robust menu system in Javascript.
 Though this is not a particularly new idea and there are possibly hundreds of ways to create menus for websites and apps, the missing piece is accessibility.

 Not all websites are concerned with accessibility, though they probably should be, there are many sectors both public and private where accessibility is not only a nice to have or should have, but instead it is required either by law or by some sort of evaluating agency.